 Note : RDA = Recommended Dietary Allowance

-Risk factors for knee OA were determined from what was presented that mostly respondents was a passive smokers in their home (68.1%) and that 53.2% of the respondents had body mass index (BMI) more than normal which was divided to 2 category, overweight and obese.
-More than a half knee OA patients showed history of repeated use of knee joints in three categories, stands for 2 hours or more (59.6%), walks for 2 hours or more (57.4%) and up and down stairs for more than 2 times (51.1%).
+Furthermore, risk factors for knee OA were determined by what was presented, mostly the respondents were passive smokers in their home (68.1%) and 53.2% of the respondents had body mass index (BMI) more than normal which was divided into 2 categories, overweight and obese.
+More than a half of knee OA patients showed history of repeated use of knee joints in three categories, stood for 2 hours or more (59.6%), walked for 2 hours or more (57.4%) and went up and down stairs for more than 2 times (51.1%).
 Family history was present in 25 patients (53.2%) (Table 3).